pypdfium2-team/ctypesgen/README.md

 Contrast this to a fork, which allows us to keep focused and effect improvements quickly, so as to invest developer time rationally.

-However, we would be glad if our work could eventually be merged back upstream once change set has matured, if upstream can arrange themselves with the radical changes.
+However, we would be glad if our work could eventually be merged back upstream once the change set has matured, if upstream can arrange themselves with the radical changes.
 See https://github.com/ctypesgen/ctypesgen/issues/195 for discussion.

 ### Syncing with upstream